Welcome to the Friends of Vintage Trains

 5043 Earl of Mount Edgcumbe on the Shakespeare Express

 Welcome to the web site for The Friends of Vintage Trains, the purely volunteer run support organisation for Vintage Trains.
-Members of The Friends of Vintage Trains offer support in many ways, including a range of volunteering opportunities on the Tyseley Locomotive Works site, on the trains, the Sutton Miniature Railway Project, and becoming involved in the running of the Friends.
+Members of The Friends of Vintage Trains offer support in many ways, including a range of volunteering opportunities on the Tyseley Locomotive Works site, on the trains, the Tyseley Miniature Railway Project, and becoming involved in the running of the Friends.
 Members who are unable to become involved in the volunteering opportunities can rest assured that all of the funds raised by The Friends of Vintage Trains are donated to restoration projects and to support the activities of the Friends.

 The Friends also offer a range of member benefits, including the Steam in Trust magazine and newsletter, social events and concessionary admission to the Tyseley Locomotive Works Open Days.
 Please follow the links on the right of this page or below for more information about the Friends and ways to get involved.